jbossios/python-tutorial/Python-tutorial-extension/README.md

 # Python-tutorial-extension

 Do you still want to learn more things?
-Here there are a few things that can't not miss:
+Here there are a few things that you can't miss:

 ## Find other useful decorators